telerik/nativescript-cloud/README.md

 	cancelLogin(): void;
 }

-interface ILoginOptions {
+interface IOpenActionOptions {
 	/**
-	 * Action which will be used to open the login url.
+	 * Action which will receive url and decide how to open it.
 	 */
-	openAction?: (loginUrl: string) => void;
+	openAction?: (url: string) => void;
+}

+interface ILoginOptions extends IOpenActionOptions {
 	/**
 	 * Sets the ammount of time which the login method will wait for login response in non-interactive terminal.
 	 */